 Fraser-Fort George Regional Hospital District

-The Fraser-Fort George Regional Hospital District shares in the capital funding for health facilities and medical equipment within its boundaries.
-This includes the following principal health facilities, operated by the Northern Health Authority:
+The Fraser-Fort George Regional Hospital District shares in the capital funding for health facilities and medical equipment within the Regional District of Fraser-Fort George.
+This includes the principal health facilities operated by the Northern Health Authority:

 • University Hospital of Northern British Columbia